AGuyNamedC-Los/text-mockify/README.md

 # Text Mockify

-A [text mockifying website](https://carlos-castillo-portfolio.herokuapp.com/) that alters inputed text
+A [text mockifying website](https://carlos-castillo-portfolio.herokuapp.com/) that alters inputed text into a random assignment of upper and lower cased letter
 - Please allow a couple seconds for the website to load.

-# Description

-A React website that can take any piece of plain text and transform it into a random assignment of upper and lower cased letters

 # Motivation